HackerEarth/engineering.hackerearth.com/_posts/2020-02-02-hassle-free-automated-assessments.md

 The test creation flow in the current product had some major problems such as

-**1. Profile driven**<br/>This was a major loophole in the product.
-I could select a profile say front-end engineer and create an auto-generated test for the candidates.
-However, in most of the cases, the questions generated will only be from HTML, CSS and Javascript.
-So, if a recruiter wanted to generate questions for a front-end engineer profile to test React skill, they had to add them manually from our questions library or theirs.
+**1. Profile driven**<br/>Earlier to this, we had test creation based on job profiles, which was restrictive as the skills were tightly coupled to the roles and were not customizable by the recruiters.
+Like in case, I could select a profile say front-end engineer and the questions generated will only be from HTML, CSS and Javascript.
+So, if a recruiter wanted to generate questions for a front-end engineer profile to test `React` skill, they had to add them manually from our questions library or theirs.

-**2. Complex structure**<br/>Surprisingly, we missed to provide an intuitive stepwise test creation flow and had polluted the interface with unwanted form elements.
+**2. Complex structure**<br/>Surprisingly, we missed to provide an intuitive step-wise test creation flow and had polluted the interface with unwanted form elements.

 **3. Inefficient algorithm**<br/>The algorithm used for generating the questions was inefficient.
-For example, there was no logic to get mixed questions from the HackerEarth questions library and their own questions library.
+For example, there was no logic to get a variety of mixed questions either from the HackerEarth questions library or their own questions library or both.

 **4. Restricted question types**<br/>Scope to include more question types such as SQL and front-end project was in demand and the interface was already bloated.